ThorbenJe/Webcrawler/README.md

 - 16Gb RAM

 ## Usage
-Type in the console whitch site you want to crawl through.
+Type in the console witch site you want to crawl through.

 ## Licens
 - Visual Studio Community 2015